Title

 Republic Act No. 877, also known as the Philippine Nursing Law, establishes the Board of Examiners for Nurses and regulates the practice of nursing in the Philippines, including the requirements for examination and registration, the refusal, revocation, and suspension of certificates, and the prohibition of nursing practice without a valid certificate.

-The official title of the law is the "Philippine Nursing Law."
+It is known as the "Philippine Nursing Law."

-The Board is composed of a chairman and two members appointed by the President of the Philippines upon recommendation of the Commissioner of Civil Service, from among registered nurses of recognized standing certified by the national association of nurses in the Philippines.
+It is composed of a chairman and two members, appointed by the President upon recommendation of the Commissioner of Civil Service, chosen from registered nurses of recognized standing, as certified by the officially recognized national association of nurses in the Philippines.

-A candidate must obtain a general rating of at least 75% in the written test, with no rating below 60% in any subject, to pass the first examination.
+A general rating of 75% in the written test, with no rating below 60% in any subject.

 Analyze Cases Smarter, Faster